alec-w/Udemy-Cpp-Course-Notes/README.md

 * The comparison function may need to access private members of the object, this can be achieved by using **friend**.
 Put the declaration of the comparison function in the class declaration and precede it with the keyword `friend`.
 * **Deque** is a double ended queue, it behaves like a vector that can have elements pushed onto the front as well as the end (`push_front` and `push_back` are avaialble methods).

-## Operator Overloading - Assignment operator
+## Operator Overloading - Assignment
 * The default implementation of the assignment operator for custom objects performs a **shallow copy** (directly copying the values.
 * The assignment operator is an example of a **binary operator**.
 * The assignment opearator needs to return a const reference to the object it is called on (e.g. so that it can be chained `test3 = test2 = test1` without allowing the object it was just called on to be changed.